aditosoftware/dockerhost-monitoring/README.md

     MONITORING_API_PORT=5665

-Name of Docker Host, you need this to define, which containers will be monitor this container
+Name of docker host (this will be written in icinga2 conf as a custom vars)

     DOCKERSERVERNAME=superdocker